vmasterov/Gulp__Webpack/README.md

 ### js-webpack.js
 #### Development:
 * pick up files from 'options.entry' array.
-(This files are located into 'temp' folder. js-chunks.js put it there),
+(This files are located into 'temp' folder. js-chunks.js and js-head.js put it there),
 * add sourcemap to it,
 * Babel-loader transpile modern JS to current version,
 * uglify it,